tumarkin/edgar/README.md

 3. On the command line type `edgar init`.
 You will need to specify a path if you did not use the default database name.
 See getting help below.

-# Creating and updating your document index
+# Creating and updating your form index

-The document index is housed in the Postgres Dada's. *edgar* will help you keep your index up to date.
+The form index is housed in the Postgres Dada's. *edgar* will help you keep your index up to date.
 Each quarter, simply type `edgar update YEAR QTR` where *YEAR* is a 4-digit year and *QTR* is a 1-digit quarter.
 A batch utility (written in the fish shell) is available in the utility directory